giantswarm/releases/kvm/v12.1.0/announcement.md

 Along with kvm-operator, cluster-operator, and NGINX IC, release includes other upstream component upgrades.

-You can find more details on components that were changed with this release: https://github.com/giantswarm/releases/tree/master/kvm/v12.1.0
+You can find more details on components that were changed in [the release notes](https://github.com/giantswarm/releases/tree/master/kvm/v12.1.0).

 ---
 Please let <!subteam^S0GSG846L|Product Owners> know if you have any feedback or questions by replying to this announcement in a thread.